San José City College Centennial: Dr. Joseph King

 Joseph King with Carmen Castellano, a philanthropist and executive secretary at City College

-The Board came up with the idea of having a sign placed next to the recruiters saying something like, The San José Evergreen Community College District, under pressure of losing federal funding for banning recruitment on campus, protest the presence of military recruitment.
-Whenever a recruiter showed up, I was like a bulldog to ensure that sign was going to be there.
+The Board came up with the idea of placing a sign next to the recruiters, saying something like: “The San José Evergreen Community College District, under pressure to lose federal funding for banning recruitment on campus, protests the presence of military recruitment.”
+Whenever a recruiter showed up, I was like a bulldog, making sure the sign was there.

 “I think the really good part of all of this is how much the College evolved, and that the District saw those problems, too.
 And that Ken Yeager was there to really help move things forward.”